dev-iayush27/SwiftInterviewPrepration/README.md

 ## 7. Protocol:
 A protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
 The protocol can then be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements.
 Any type that satisfies the requirements of a protocol is said to conform to that protocol.

-Properties in protocol are not computed properties, to acheive computed property for protocol we have to use extension for that protocol.

 ```ruby
 protocol SomeProtocol {
     var name: String { get set }